Knowledge base

 - This WordPress extension allows you to retrieve and manage all your videos present on an Infomaniak VOD/AOD space, with automatic updates when new videos are added.

-- It handles the automatic retrieval of existing Players and playlist management.
+- It manages the automatic retrieval of existing Players and playlist management.

-- You can search for your videos while writing an article or a page, or import media directly from the CMS administration.
+- You will be able to search for your videos when writing an article or a page or import media directly from the CMS administration.

 - ⚠️ The use of the Infomaniak plugin must be done with the classic editor (Classic Editor):